Benign Fibrous Tumors of the Pleura

 What are the symptoms of benign fibrous tumors of the pleura?

-Many patients with benign fibrous tumors of the pleura do not have any symptoms at all, even though these tumors are often very large (up to 40 cm in diameter).
+Many patients with benign fibrous tumors of the pleura do not have any symptoms at all, even though these tumors are often very large, up to 40 cm (15.75 inches) in diameter.
 Some patients may have these symptoms:

 - Chest pain